Mitchell Pearce: Representative career

 On 2 May 2008, Pearce made his representative debut, playing for City Origin against Country Origin and starting at halfback in the 22–22 all draw at WIN Stadium.
 On 2 July 2008, Pearce was selected to make his State of Origin debut for New South Wales, replacing the injured Peter Wallace in the Game 3 series decider match at ANZ Stadium.
 The Blues were defeated 16–10 and lost the series.
 Pearce later said, "In hindsight I wish I never played that early when I was 19 to 22.
 I definitely wasn't ready.
 As a halfback in Origin at 19, it was way too early.
 I probably developed some bad doubts from that period in those first few games.
 It's a daunting thing."

-Pearce regained the halfback spot for New South Wales in Game 2 of the 2010 State of Origin series, where they were beaten by Queensland 34–6 at Suncorp Stadium and lost the series in a fifth consecutive year.
-Pearce also played in Game 3, where the Blues were beaten 23–18 at ANZ Stadium and were beaten in a whitewash 3–0 series loss.
+Pearce regained the halfback spot for New South Wales in Game 2 of the 2010 State of Origin series, where they were beaten by Queensland 34–6 at Suncorp Stadium and lost the series for a fifth consecutive year.
+Pearce also played in Game 3, where the Blues were beaten 23–18 at ANZ Stadium and a whitewash 3–0 series loss.

 On 6 May 2011, Pearce played for City Origin against Country Origin, playing at halfback in the 18–12 loss in Albury.
-Pearce was selected to play at halfback in all 3 matches for New South Wales in their 2–1 series defeat in the 2011 State of Origin series.
+Pearce was selected to play at halfback in all three matches for New South Wales in their 2–1 series defeat in the 2011 State of Origin series.
 Pearce scored his first Origin try in Game 1, where the Blues lost 16–12 at Suncorp Stadium.
 On 25 September 2011, Pearce played for Prime Minister's XIII against Papua New Guinea, playing at halfback in the 36–22 win in Lae.